Sunday, June 19, 2011

 Side one opens with Jimmy Buffet and "Hello Texas".
 Jimmy’s roots started out in country but he managed to mix in a good bit of pop-rock into his music over the years.
 This one is more along those lines.
 This one has a nice tempo right out of the gate, starting things off right.

-Joe Walsh continues the rocking with "All Night Long", a song that spent eight weeks on the Billboard single charts and peaked at number 19.
+Joe Walsh continues the rocking with "All Night Long", a song that spent sixteen weeks on the US Billboard Hot 100 and peaked at number 19.
 I have fond memories of hearing this one on the radio all through the early 80’s, usually cranked from someone’s car stereo as they drove by with the windows down.
 It is a solid rocker with memorable guitar work and the hand-clap-chant at the end.

 Dan Fogelberg’s "Times Like These" continues that harder edge, which is a surprise coming from a noted soft-rock singer like him.
 I find the track okay, not bad but nothing superior either.
 Good middle of the road music.

 Bob Seger and the Silver Bullet Band are next with "Nine Tonight".
 Seger would use the same title for his 1981 live album.
 Again, this is another artist not known for country and this track clearly isn’t either.
 It has all the signature rock sounds that made this Detroit rocker famous.
 Good song.

 Side two starts with "Stand by Me" by Mickey Gilley.
 This country cover of the 1961 Ben E. King hit reached number 1 on the Hot Country Singles chart and number 22 on the Billboard Hot 100.
 Finally someone is giving us the “cowboy” in the title as clearly side one had quite a bit of “urban” to it.